Houses

 Paris Hilton's fragrance line is a long-running celebrity brand that helped define the 2000s wave of accessible, glossy prestige scents.
 Releases typically focus on upbeat, crowd-friendly profiles—fruity florals, sweet musks, and playful gourmand touches—packaged with a pop-culture sensibility and giftable presentation.
 Over the years the line has expanded into a sizable catalog, maintaining a mainstream, easygoing style aimed at everyday wear and broad appeal.

-Scents 24 Bio USA
+Scents 24

 Parle Moi de Parfum